Superposition- and interference-induced optical spectrum distortion in the figure-9 fiber laser: Results and Discussion

-In order to confirm whether these spectral distortions and differences in spectral profiles are caused by nonlinear effects, the experimental spectral data of the lasers is numerically processed to yield eight calculated spectra, as shown in Fig.~\ref{fig10}.
+Based on Equations (\ref{interf}) and (\ref{superpos}), the experimental spectra of the lasers are numerically processed to yield eight calculated spectra, as shown in Fig.~\ref{fig3}.
 It can be seen that some characteristics (marked with red circles) of these calculated spectra are consistent with the distorted spectrum characteristics of the superposition and interference ports.
-Specifically, in Fig.~\ref{fig10}(a), the numerical superposition of the Tap2 spectrum with its spectrum shifted by 1 nm shows many double-peak features, similar to those in the spectra of interference and superposition ports in Fig.~\ref{fig6}(b).
-This indicates that the spectral shifts of the clockwise and counterclockwise pulses are different, which is related to the non-reciprocity of XPM.
-The XPM leads to differences in the width and peak position of the Kelly sidebands in the Tap1 and Tap2 spectra depicted in Fig.~\ref{fig6}.
-The SPM and self-steepening effect contribute little to spectral distortion because the intensities of clockwise and counterclockwise pulses are on the same scale.
-In Fig.~\ref{fig10}(b), the numerical superposition of the Tap2 and Tap1 spectra does not exhibit significant features.
+Specifically, since the spectral profiles of the clockwise and counterclockwise propagating light are nearly identical except for a minor shift, we calculated the superposition of the Tap2 spectrum with its 1 nm right-shifted counterpart.
+This procedure yielded multiple double-peak features, as shown in Fig.~\ref{fig3}(b1).
+These double-peak characteristics resemble the spectral profiles observed at the interference and superposition ports in Fig.~\ref{fig3}(b).
+Given that the intensities of the clockwise and counterclockwise pulses are comparable, the contributions of SPM and self-steepening effects to the spectral shift are negligible.
+Therefore, the introduced spectral shift is primarily attributed to the non-reciprocal nature of XPM, which drives the width and peak position of the Kelly sidebands between the Tap1 port and Tap2 port spectra in Fig.~\ref{fig3}(b) to differentiate.

+In Fig.~\ref{fig3}(b2), the numerical superposition of the Tap2 port and Tap1 port spectra does not exhibit significant features.
 It is because the spectral shift of the counterclockwise transmitted pulses is small before experiencing the amplification.
+Consequently, in Fig.~\ref{fig3}(a1) and Fig.~\ref{fig3}(a2), we only performed the superposition calculation of the Tap1 port and Tap2 port spectra with their own spectra right-shifted by 3 nm, respectively.
+These calculations likewise yielded characteristics similar to the spectra from the interference and superposition ports.
+The increased shift magnitude was necessary because the spectral structures generated by a smaller shift were not pronounced.
+Specifically, the calculation in Fig.~\ref{fig3}(a1) reproduced the significant intensity drop between 1530 nm and 1590 nm observed in the interference port spectrum of Fig.~\ref{fig3}(a).
+Meanwhile, the calculation in Fig.~\ref{fig3}(a2) successfully replicated the peak structure spanning from 1530 nm to 1590 nm on a flat substrate in the interference port spectrum of Fig.~\ref{fig3}(a).